vicramon/ember-tutorial/chapters/ember-template.md

 {{/each}}
 ```

-In Emblem the call to `this` call is implicit.
+In Emblem the call to `this` is implicit.
 However, you still have access to `this` if you need it.

 ```emblem
 each users